CadQuery/cadquery/doc/examples.rst

 A rectangular box, but with a hole added.

 "\>Z" selects the top most face of the resulting box.
-The hole is located in the center because the default origin of a working plane is at the center of the face.
+The hole is located in the center because the default origin of a working plane is the projected origin of the last Workplane, the last Worplane having origin at (0,0,0) the projection is at the center of the face.
 The default hole depth is through the entire part.

 .. cadquery::